 You can get some great trills and turns with this one and it sounds neither major nor minor, as there is no third in the scale.
-A similar pentatonic scale from Japan is using in the famous melody "Sakura".
-Called hirazyooshi, in the key of A it would be: A, B, C, E, F, A. It can be played on a C harp like this:
+A similar pentatonic scale from Japan is used in the famous melody "Sakura".
+Called hirajoshi, in the key of A it would be: A, B, C, E, F, A. It can be played on a C harp like this:

 You'll have to do some bending to play it in the lower octave of the harp.
 However, I've found it works even better in second position on a natural minor harp:

-The so-called Byzantian scale (called bhirav in Hindustani music) is quite common in folk musics from Asia Minor to East India.
+The so-called Byzantine scale (called bhairav in Hindustani music) is quite common in folk musics from Asia Minor to East India.
 It works really well in first position, with a little note bending.
 In the key of C, the scale would be: C, Db, E, F, G, Ab, B, C and lies nicely in the lowest octave of the harp as follows:

 As so much of this scale is played on the draw notes, with a lot of bending, you can get some great slides and vocalised effects here.
 If you play exactly the same notes, but against a pitch centre of F, you get the Hungarian minor scale:

 This is identical to the normal harmonic minor scale, except it has a raised fourth (in the key of Fm, this would be B, instead of Bb.
-As the name suggests, this scale is used in a lot of Hungarian folk music, as well as Turkish and Arabic music.
-It could also be played on a harmonic minor harp (although you would need an overblow in the middle octave):
+As the name suggests, this scale is used in Hungarian folk music1, as well as Turkish and Arabic music.
+It could also be played on a harmonic minor harp2 (although you would need an overblow in the middle octave):

 I'm sure there are many other exotic scales that fit beautifully into certain positions on the harp, but those I have listed are the ones I have personally found to work particularly well.